stephenmichaelf/stephenmichaelf.github.io/drafts/PublicSpeaking-OpenAI.md

 }
 ```

-From this analysis we can see all of the text, how long the audio is, and the start and end time for each word that was spoken.
+From this API response we can see all of the text, how long the audio is, and the start and end time for each word that was spoken.

 Looks great!
-From here all we need to do is process this to calculate WPM.
-A simple method I thought of is to take the average words per second (WPS) from the most recent 5 words and use that to calculate the average speaking rate.
+From here all we need to do is process the data to calculate WPM.
+The method I used is to take the average words per second (WPS) from the most recent 5 words and use that to calculate the average speaking rate.
 Once we do that, we get the following:

 ```json
 {"Timestamp":1.100000023841858,"WordsPerMinute":0.0}